-“Teething pain seems worse at night because infants are tired and have fewer reserves to deal with discomfort,” Dr. Andy Bernstein, a physician and fellow of the American Academy of Pediatrics told Fatherly.
+“Teething pain seems worse at night because infants are tired and have fewer reserves to deal with discomfort,” says physician Andy Bernstein, M.D.
 “Also, they don’t have the activities and fun of daytime to distract them when they’re winding down to get ready for bed.”

 “For the same reason, it probably makes sense that everything hurts more when people of any age are tired,” Bernstein says.

-There’s not much that can be done, unfortunately.
-A handful of products claim to make nighttime teething easier (most ineffective, some legitimately dangerous), so the best thing parents can do for their babies is anticipate the pain increasing at night as diversions wind down.
-In doing this, moms and dads can add a cold washcloth, rubbing their gums, and rocking them back to sleep, into their regular evening routines, Bernstein suggests.
+There’s not much that can be done to help teething pain at night, unfortunately.
+A handful of products claim to make nighttime teething easier (most are ineffective, some legitimately dangerous).
+So the best thing parents can do for their babies is anticipate the pain increasing at night as diversions wind down.
+In doing this, parents can add a cold washcloth, rubbing their baby’s gums, and rocking them back to sleep into their regular evening routines, Bernstein says.